aplatkouski/ap-games/README.md

 Thanks to Gaurav Sen for his video
 [What is the Minimax Algorithm? - Artificial Intelligence][minimax algorithm video]

+# Development & Contributing

+Development of this happens on GitHub, patches including tests, documentation are very welcome, as well as bug reports!

+See also our [CONTRIBUTING.md].

 # Copyright

 Copyright (c) 2020 Artsiom Platkouski.
-See [LICENSE.txt] for further details.
+``AP_games`` is licensed under the MIT License - see the [LICENSE.txt] file for details.

 [Tic-Tac-Toe with AI]: https://hyperskill.org/projects/82
 [JetBrains Academy]: https://hyperskill.org/join/0482410e